-Holly is the Director of Monitoring and Evaluation in APIAHF’s Chief Strategy Office.
-In her role she collects and analyzes data to assess client satisfaction, organization and division progress toward goals, and overall lessons learned.
 Holly uses her skills as a listener, observer, and big-picture thinker to pose the questions that can prompt greater reflection and connect the dots between current activities and long-term strategy.
+She loves to search out root causes and ripple effects to maximize impact.

 “I want to do everything I can to reduce suffering and cultivate compassion and empathy in our world.
 Health inequities are a source of suffering.
 It is my honor to serve as a social justice ally and support the important work of APIAHF to reduce health inequities.”